fusioncharts/dev_centre_docs/getting-started/ember/your-first-gauge-using-ember.md

 Gauges are powerful tools that can showcase information using a radial scale to display data.

-To start with, we'll build a simple angular gauge showcasing Nordstorm's Customer Satisfaction Score as shown below.
+To start with, we'll build a simple angular gauge showcasing Nordstrom's Customer Satisfaction Score as shown below.

 The angular gauge is shown below: